Sensō-ji: Nakamise-dōri

 The Nakamise-dōri (仲見世通り) is a street that forms the approach to the temple.
 It is said to have been built in the early 12th century, when neighbors of Sensō-ji were granted permission to set up shops on the approach to the temple.
 However, in May 1885 the government of Tokyo ordered all shop owners to leave.
 That December the area was reconstructed in Western-style brick.
 During the 1923 Great Kantō earthquake many of the shops were destroyed, then rebuilt in 1925 using concrete, only to be destroyed again during the bombings of World War II.
 The street is approximately 250 m long and contains around 72 shops.

+Famous Street Foods

+Ningyōyaki

+Ningyōyaki is a Japanese confection made by baking a castella-style batter filled with sweet bean paste or other fillings.
+The treats are in various shapes such as pagodas, the temple gate, pigeons, and local gods.
+While most ningyōyaki are filled with koshi-an (smooth red bean paste), some contain ogura-an (coarse red bean paste), and others are sold without any filling at all.
+Some of the unfilled varieties are known as “castella-yaki”.
+There are also varieties filled with matcha paste, sakura-flavored paste, or custard cream.